 Marmalead comes with other nice-to-have features including shop and listing grades as well as price breakpoints, which tell you how your prices compare against other sellers.

 Pricing: $19 USD a month / $15.83 per month if paid annually.

 Keyword research can take time.
-Fortunately, eRank has a couple of features for quickly getting data for multiple search terms.
+Fortunately, eRank has a couple of features that quickly get data for multiple search terms.
 There’s the Bulk Keyword Tool which looks up search volumes for Etsy and Google, 20 words at a time.
-This is handy if you want your listings to rank on Google.
+This is handy if you want your listings to rank on Google as well.
 There’s also the Bulk Rank Checker which lets you check the performance of 20 keywords at a time.